rgabeflores/Bluetooth-Analog-Reader/README.md

 # Bluetooth Analog Reader

-This Android application connects with an Arduino to HM-10 Bluetooth LE adapter setup and reads output ASCII data from the HM-10 GATT services.
+Analog sensors are connected to an Arduino's serial pins to continuously read data.
+The Arduino is reads the data and outputs the values to an HM-10 Bluetooth LE device.
+While the HM-10 broadcasts the values, an Android application listens to the HM-10's broadcasts via its GATT service profile.
+The Android application displays the live data and has a graph view for historical data.

 ## Screenshots